madpink/couchdb4livecode/README.md

 	* Store it somewhere.
 For each subsequent call, send theCookie in pOptions
    	* `put theCookie into pOptions["authval"]`
 		* `put "cookie" into pOptions["authtype"]`

+###Adding Attachments
+	* Files can be attached to documents inline or through the standalone API
+	* In order to properly view a document online (e.g. - through a CouchApp) the proper MIME-Type needs to be specified
+	* To use the standalone API:
+		* Must specify the revision number in pParams["rev"]
+		* Each attachment needs to be added seperately
+		* Use these options: pOptions["attachname"], pOptions["attachpath"], pOptions["attachmode"], pOptions["attachtype"]
+	* To add documents inline:
+		* Use the options" pOptions["attachments"] with a seperate key for each file
+		* If the document exists, the entire document needs to be reuploaded including the

 ###Return Format